'I'm riding the Trump wave. He's Christopher Columbus,' says Nevada pimp running for office

 Sound familiar?

-Hof, the 71-year-old star of HBO's "Cathouse" series, is fashioning himself as the "Trump from Pahrump."
+Hof, the 71-year-old star of HBO's "Cathouse" series and Republican nominee for Nevada's 36th District in the State Assembly, is fashioning himself as the "Trump from Pahrump."
 He's a brash candidate who courts the kind of controversy and attention other politicians seek to avoid.
 And he says his career in politics is all possible because of Donald Trump.

 "This is the new breed of politicians because of what Donald Trump has done.
 He's opened that door.
 Before this, who would have ever elected somebody who said, on tape, 'Grab 'em by the pussy'?
 Nobody ever would do that," Hof says.